 Learn more: ICON Park

 We enjoyed a fabulous time at Crayola Experience, located at The Florida Mall®.
-It's a colourful, fun-filled place where the girls could burn off some steam, be protected from the heat of the day and be creative at the same time.
+It's a colorful, fun-filled place where the girls could burn off some steam, be protected from the heat of the day and be creative at the same time.
 If you want to pop out and visit the mall while your partner monitors the kids and then swap over, everyone is a winner.